soltkreig/deep-high-resolution-net.pytorch/README.md

 # Deep High-Resolution Representation Learning for Human Pose Estimation (CVPR 2019) with TensorRT inference

 ## Introduction
-That's my integration of TensorRT to Pose Estimation repo of HRNet.
+That's my integration of TensorRT for Pose Estimation repo of HRNet.
-Despite the name inference working with other models whic use the same post-proceccing.
+Despite the name inference working with other models which use the same post-processing.

 ## Quick start
 ### Installation